zgosalvez/github-actions-get-flutter-version-env/README.md

 Create a workflow `.yml` file in your `.github/workflows` directory.
 An [example workflow](#common-workflow) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Inputs
+For more information on this input, see the [Workflow syntax for GitHub Actions](https://docs.github.com/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith)

 * `pubspec-file-path`: The pubspec.yaml file path.
 Optional.
 Default: `pubspec.yaml`

 ### Outputs
+For more information on this output, see the [Workflow syntax for GitHub Actions](https://docs.github.com/actions/reference/workflow-syntax-for-github-actions#jobsjob_idoutputs) and the [Context and expression syntax for GitHub Actions](https://docs.github.com/actions/reference/context-and-expression-syntax-for-github-actions#steps-context)

 * `version`: The Flutter version

 ### Common workflow